10 Best High-Demand Jobs for The Future

 - Education: To become a physician or surgeon, you typically need a bachelor’s degree along with a medical degree.

-- Earnings: The median annual wage for physicians and surgeons in the U.S. was $208,000 in 2020, among the highest of all occupations.
+- Earnings: The median annual wage for physicians and surgeons in the U.S. was equal to or greater than $208,000 in 2021 — among the highest of all occupations.

-Other occupations in the healthcare sector that pay a median annual wage of $208,000 include orthodontists, anesthesiologists, prosthodontists, general internal medicine physicians, obstetricians and gynecologists, and oral and maxillofacial surgeons.
+Other occupations in the healthcare sector that pay a median annual wage of at least $208,000 include orthodontists, anesthesiologists, prosthodontists, general internal medicine physicians, obstetricians and gynecologists, and oral and maxillofacial surgeons.

 Dentists diagnose and treat patients with dental problems such as gum disease, tooth decay, sensitive teeth and general oral health.
 They also teach patients about proper diet, flossing, ways to prevent gum diseases and other aspects of dental care.

-- Work environment: Dentists can work in hospitals, clinics, or alone in their own business.
-Others can also work as associate dentists in well-known dental practices.
+- Work environment: Dentists can work in hospitals, clinics or alone in their own business.
+Others also work as associate dentists in well-known dental practices.

 - Education: You must have a bachelor’s degree as well as a Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD) from a certified dental program to become a dentist.
 You also need to pass written and clinical exams.

-- Job outlook: According to the BLS, overall employment for dentists is expected to grow 3% by 2029, with approximately 155,000 projected job opportunities.
+- Job outlook: According to the BLS, overall employment for dentists is expected to grow 6% by 2031, with approximately 5,100 projected job opportunities per year.

 3. Computer and Information Systems Managers

-Also known as information technology, or IT managers, computer and information system managers are responsible for analyzing computing needs to meet company goals.
+Also known as information technology, or IT, managers, computer and information systems managers are responsible for analyzing computing needs to meet company goals.
 They design and administer the installation and maintenance of computer hardware and software while ensuring a company’s network security.

 - Work environment: Computer and information systems managers can work in private enterprises, government offices, nonprofit organizations and schools.
 They typically work full-time, often putting in overtime hours to come up with solutions when problems arise.